Kiefner and Associates, Inc.

 It is important to understand the significance of this threat in the broader context of other pipeline threats.
 A useful way to evaluate this is to examine the relative number of incidents caused by this threat relative to other known interacting threats.

-The Pipeline Hazardous Material Safety Administration (PHMSA) reportable incident database contains failure data for liquid and gas pipelines in the United States.
-[5] In 2016, Kiefner completed a research study for PHMSA with the objectives of enhancing understanding of interacting threats to pipeline integrity and minimizing the risk of incidents from threat interactions.
+The Pipeline Hazardous Material Safety Administration (PHMSA) reportable incident database contains the United States’ failure data for liquid and gas pipelines.
+[5] In 2016, Kiefner completed a research study for PHMSA to enhance understanding of interacting threats to pipeline integrity and minimize the risk of incidents from threat interactions.
 This study examined incidents reported to PHMSA that were caused by interacting threat situations recognized in ASME B31.8S, API 1160, as well as other industry literature.
 4, Kiefner reviewed 8, 468 incidents in hazardous liquid pipelines recorded from 1986 to 2015, out of which 527 incidents (approximately 6%), were attributed to interacting threats.
 Two thousand seven hundred and sixteen incidents in gas pipelines documented during the period between 1985 and 2015 were also reviewed; of these, 306 incidents, approximately 12%, involved threat interactions.
 The figure below shows 16 of the 23 identified threat interactions, including SSWC, responsible for most (over 75%) of the releases documented in PHMSA’s incident database.

 Integrity Implications of SSWC

-The interacting nature of SSWC threat presents an elevated risk for a number of reasons a) the localized corrosion typically occurs at a faster rate, of between 2 to 4 times the rate on base metal (or pipe body); b) pipe seams produced by DC- and LF-ERW generally tend to exhibit low toughness which could potentially lead to failure at lower stress levels; c) failure in low toughness seams, which is characteristic of DC- and LF-ERW seams, could result in a rupture; d) SSWC could interact with stable manufacturing seam flaws such as lack of fusion to cause a failure where one would otherwise not have occurred in the absence of the SSWC; e) SSWC features are axially oriented and may be difficult to find with a conventional magnetic flux leakage (MFL) tool and, where detected, may be difficult to characterize.
+The interacting nature of SSWC threat presents an elevated risk for several reasons: a) the localized corrosion typically occurs at a faster rate, of between 2 to 4 times the rate on the base metal (or pipe body); b) pipe seams produced by DC- and LF-ERW generally tend to exhibit low toughness, which could potentially lead to failure at lower stress levels; c) failure in low toughness seams, which is characteristic of DC- and LF-ERW seams, could result in a rupture; d) SSWC could interact with stable manufacturing seam flaws, such as lack of fusion to cause a failure where one would otherwise not have occurred in the absence of the SSWC; and e) SSWC features are axially oriented and may be difficult to find with a conventional magnetic flux leakage (MFL) tool and, where detected, may be difficult to characterize.

-While the grooves caused by SSWC are not as narrow as the separation planes of actual cracks, they may be narrow enough (crack-like) to produce integrity effects similar to cracks.
+While the grooves caused by SSWC are not as narrow as the separation planes of actual cracks, they may be narrow enough (crack-like) to produce similar integrity effects.

 Managing the Threat from Selective Seam Weld Corrosion

-Kiefner has been involved in several leading industry studies that have provided better understanding of the significance and control of this threat.
-Our experts have extensive experience supporting pipeline operators in developing strategies for determining their assets’ potential susceptibility to SSWC, conducting tests on pipe samples to evaluate the presence and significance of SSWC identified, as well as developing strategies for managing the integrity of pipelines susceptible to this threat.
+Kiefner has been involved in several leading industry studies that have provided a better understanding of the significance and control of this threat.
+Our experts have extensive experience supporting pipeline operators in developing strategies for determining their assets’ potential susceptibility to SSWC, conducting tests on pipe samples to evaluate the presence and significance of SSWC identified, and developing strategies for managing the integrity of pipelines susceptible to this threat.

 [1] Brossia, S., “Selective Seam Weld Corrosion Literature Review”, DNV Report to PHMSA, April 2012.